1. What is included in the Kuranda Scenic Railway experience?

 - Kuranda Scenic Railway operates daily (except Christmas Day 25 Dec)

-- Two morning departures from Cairns Railway Station 8.30am & 9.30am
+- A morning departure from Cairns Railway Station at 9.30am

-- Two afternoon departures from Kuranda Railway Station 2pm & 3.30pm
+- An afternoon departure from Kuranda Railway Station at 3.30pm

 - NOTE: Other closure days may occur due to climatic conditions or track maintenance demands.
 See our Service Updates page for notifications.